CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/SeaChange360_Testing_Proposal.md

 - Qualitative observations (e.g., ease of setup, audience immersion, and visual aesthetic).
 - Comparative analysis of materials and systems to guide final recommendations.

+---

 ## 2 Timeline

 Testing will be conducted at **City Tech, CUNY Brooklyn**, during Weeks 2–4 of January 2025, using the sound stage and pre-installed infrastructure.
 The process will include:

 ### 2.1 December 2024: Preparation
+- **Research**:
+  - Identify existing systems and subsystems.
+  - Investigate other artistic or other exhibitions that relied on similar installation technologies.
 - **Material Selection**:
   - Review inventory of projection fabrics and procure additional samples for testing.
   - Acquire track and pipe systems for structural evaluation.
 - **Collaborative Planning**:
   - Meet with Rev. Scott Sammler-Michael to finalize logistics for the installation site at Montclair UU Church.
+  - Solicit student researchers for January testing.
 - **Procurement**:
   - Order tensioning hardware, connectors, and necessary materials.